neoforged/Documentation/docs/resources/server/enchantments/index.md

     "mainhand"
   ],

-  // The effects that this enchantment provides as a map of enchantment effect components.
+  // The effects that this enchantment provides as a map of enchantment effect components (read on).
   "effects": {
     "examplemod:custom_effect": [
       {